synnguyen/portfolio/README.md

 In this project, I used a dataset found online to analyze the differentiate between coffee shops across the world.
 I created a big table by joining multiple tables together and using queries to perfom data cleaning.
 I categorized the shops by locations and what coffee types, suppliers they are using.

-### Project - Seattle Airbnb Dashboard - Tableau (https://public.tableau.com/app/profile/song.nguyen5218/viz/airbnbfullproject_17122565353140/Dashboard1)
+### Project - Seattle Airbnb Analysis - Tableau (https://public.tableau.com/app/profile/song.nguyen5218/viz/airbnbfullproject_17122565353140/Dashboard1)

 This is the project I did for my personal research paper.
 Insights for a Seattle Airbnb dataset as Revenue for 2016, Average Price per Bedroom, and Price per Zipcode, etc. are represted in the dashboard.